American Antiquarian Society

 United States

-More information about the Scholars’ Workshop in Early African American Print will be available in August, including instructions on how to apply.
-For questions about the Scholars’ Workshop, contact John J. Garcia, AAS director of scholarly programs and partnerships, at jgarcia [at] mwa.org or 508-471-2134.
+More information about the Scholars’ Workshop in Early African American Print and application instructions will be available in August.
+For questions, contact John J. Garcia, AAS director of scholarly programs and partnerships, at jgarcia [at] mwa.org or 508-471-2134.